docker-mailserver/docker-mailserver/docs/content/config/best-practices/dkim_dmarc_spf.md

         Presently only OpenDKIM is supported with `setup config dkim`.
 To generate your DKIM key and DNS files you'll need to specify:

         - `-s` The DKIM selector (_eg: `mail`, it can be anything you like_)
-        - `-d` The domain-part of email addresses you'll be sending from (_eg: `user@example.com` => `example.com`, not the mail server hostname `mail.example.com`_).
+        - `-d` The sender address domain (_everything after `@` from the email address_)

-        See `rspamadm dkim_keygen -h` for an overview of the command options.
+        See `rspamadm dkim_keygen -h` for an overview of the supported options.

+       ---

-        1. Go inside the container with `docker exec -ti <CONTAINER NAME> bash`.
+        1. Go inside the container with `docker exec -ti <CONTAINER NAME> bash`
         2. Add `rspamd/dkim/` folder to your config volume and switch to it: `cd /tmp/docker-mailserver/rspamd/dkim`
-        3. Run: `rspamadm dkim_keygen -s mail -b 2048 -d example.com -k mail.private > mail.txt` (_change `-d` to your domain-part_).
+        3. Run: `rspamadm dkim_keygen -s mail -b 2048 -d example.com -k mail.private > mail.txt` (_change `-d` to your domain-part_)
         4. Presently you must ensure Rspamd can read the `<selector>.private` file, run:
              -`chgrp _rspamd mail.private`
              -`chmod g+r mail.private`

+    ---

-    Create a configuration file for the DKIM signing module at `rspamd/modules/override.d/dkim_signing.conf` and populate it with config as demonstrated below.
+    Create a configuration file for the DKIM signing module at `rspamd/modules/override.d/dkim_signing.conf` and populate it with config as shown in the example below:

-    !!! bug "DMS config volume support is not ready for Rspamd"
+    !!! bug inline end "DMS config volume support is not ready for Rspamd"

         Presently you'll need to [explicitly mount `rspamd/modules/override.d/`][docs-rspamd-config-dropin] as an additional volume; do not use [`rspamd-modules.conf`][docs-rspamd-config-declarative] for this purpose.